beeman-93/twitter-data-analysis-1/README.md

  Links mean urls or any media including images or videos

  Search for the last 100 tweets posted contained search words backtracking from 2022-07-24 23:59:59

+# Update about removing links

+Because media (for example, a picture) is also counted as a link.

+If we remove all tweet with links then we are filtering out a lot of data.

+So we need to find a way to keep tweets with links but use data manupulation to remove http(s) links by ourselves.